TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe35_recipes/README.md

 itemstack.getItem().isIn(ItemTags.SMALL_FLOWERS)

-To add your own tags, just define the appropriately named json in data.tags.item or .block or .entity_types (etc) To add your own item to an existing vanilla tag, put a tag json with the same name and your extra
+To add your own tags, just define the appropriately named json in data.tags.item or .block or .entity_types (etc) To add your own item to an existing vanilla tag, put a tag json with the same name into the correct data folder, and your extra items will be automatically added to the vanilla tag.

 ##Notes